neelsmith/CitableCorpusAnalysis.jl/docs/src/example/corpus.md

 ## The analyses

 The `analyzecorpus` function requires an `AnalyticalCorpus` as an argument.
 It first creates a tokenized edition, then analyses each token.
-It returns a Vector of pairings that associate a `CitablePassage` (from the `CitableText` module) with a Vector of `Analysis` objects (from the `CitableParserBuilder` module), where each `CitablePassage` is a node in the tokenized edition.
+It returns a Vector of `AnalyzedToken`s, where each `CitablePassage` is associated with a (possibly empty) Vector of `Analysis` objects.

-Our corpus has a total of 1506 tokens, so the result will have 1506 pairings of tokens with analysis vectors.
+Our corpus has a total of 1506 tokens, so the result will have 1506 `AnalyzedToken`s.

 ```jldoctest corpus
 analyses = analyzecorpus(acorpus, parser.data)